mispy-archive/dropblame/README.md

 `pip install dropbox pyyaml ndg-httpsclient`

 You will need git-- this doesn't reimplement git blame, it just takes all the revs and sticks them into a temporary git repo.
+The downloads are cached so it only needs to grab revisions it doesn't already have.

 `drop` itself is a standalone Python script; you can put it somewhere on your PATH, if you like!